pycage/shellfish/doc/tutorial/layout-flow.md

-The {@link mid.Box Box} element is the base for all container items.
+The {@link html.Box Box} element is the base for all container items.
 Its property `layout` controls the flow of layouting child elements.

 ### Column Layout